nodemailer/wildduck/docs/api.md

 ## Autoreplies

-Wild Duck supports setting up autoreply messages that are sent to senders by LMTP process.
+WildDuck supports setting up autoreply messages that are sent to senders by LMTP process.

 ### Setup Autoreply